yuja/jj/docs/git-compatibility.md

 ## Creating an empty repo

-To create an empty repo using the Git backend, use `jj init --git <name>`.
+To create an empty repo using the Git backend, use `jj git init <name>`.
 Since the command creates a Jujutsu repo, it will have a `.jj/` directory.
 The underlying Git repo will be inside of that directory (currently in `.jj/repo/store/git/`).